magiclabs/next-css/README.md

-# Better CSS Support for NextJS
+# ▲ + 💅 Better CSS Support for NextJS

-> Feature-parity with NextJS built-in CSS, but with the added flexibility to support the pre-processor of your choice.
+> Feature-parity with NextJS's built-in CSS with the flexibility to support your favorite pre-processor(s)!

 <p align="center">
   <a href="./LICENSE">License</a> ·